 What causes tubal damage?

-Tubal damage is usually caused by an infection which has spread up from the vagina, through the uterus and into the tubes.
-This is commonly known as pelvic inflammatory disease.
+Tubal damage is usually caused by an infection which has spread up from the vagina, through the uterus, and into the tubes.
+This is commonly known as a pelvic inflammatory disease.

 Less often, tubal damage may be due to endometriosis or adhesions which may form following operations on the uterus or ovaries.